 Wildwire Wanaka offers three climbs up the mighty Twin Falls.
 The easiest climb, ‘Go Wild’, takes just over an hour and is perfect for families.
 The intermediate climb ‘Wild Thing’ is perfect for those looking for more adventure.
 This was the climb we did as a family, our youngest being just eight at the time and the youngest person at the time to climb ‘Wild Thing’!

-At times you’re climbing so close to the falls you actually get wet.
+At times, you’re climbing so close to the falls you actually get wet.
 And I must mention the rope bridges, crossing from one rock face to another.
-You’ll dangle with nothing below you, with hundreds of
+You’ll dangle with nothing below you, with hundreds of meters drop to the valley floor below.
+Not for those with a fear of heights!
+The advanced climb ‘Lord of the Rungs’ is the highest waterfall via Ferrata in the world and includes a return by helicopter.

 15. Bungee Jump from Kawaru Bridge

-One of our the best experiences we had in the South Island of New Zealand was jumping off a bridge.
-Queenstown, New Zealand is home to the world’s first commercial bungy jump.
+One of the best experiences we had on the South Island of New Zealand was jumping off a bridge.
+Queenstown, New Zealand is home to the world’s first commercial Bungy jump.
 If you’ve ever considered it, this is the place to do it!

 The views all around are beautiful, but the feeling of standing on that bridge will be a feeling you won’t soon forget.
 It’s even a great stop to just head out and watch people take their leaps.
 You can grab lunch and get a souvenir at the gift shop as well.